 UNIT 1 - How can the diversity of materials be explained?
-UNIT 2 - How do chemical reactions shape the natural world? investigate the properties and reactions of various materials use metal recycling as a context to explore the transition from a linear economy to a circular economy measurement of quantities in chemistry and the structures and properties of organic compounds, including polymers.
-UNIT 3 - How can chemical processes be designed to optimise efficiency? understand properties of water and investigate acid- base and redox reactions. analyse and quantify of chemical reactions investigate the solubility of substances I water and the effect of temperature on solubility. quantify amounts in chemistry using volumetric analysis, the ideal gas equation, and stoichiometry.
-UNIT 4 - How are organic compounds categorised, analysed and used? analyse and compare fossil fuels and biofuels as energy sources, and carbohydrates, proteins and lipids as fuel sources for the body. represent, and quantify combustion reactions factors that affect the rate and yield of equilibrium and electrolytic reactions investigate Le Chatelier's principle, equilibrium expressions and Faraday's Laws understand the structure, naming, properties and reactions of organic compounds instrumental analyses of organic compounds analyse and compare the carbohydrates, proteins and lipids as fuel sources for the body the chemical reactions associated with the metabolism of food
+UNIT 2 - How do chemical reactions shape the natural world? investigate the properties and reactions of various materials use metal recycling as a context to explore the transition from a linear economy to a circular economy measurement of quantities in chemistry and the structures and properties of organic compounds, including polymers. understand properties of water and investigate acid/base and redox reactions. analyse and quantify of chemical reactions investigate the solubility of substances in water and the effect of temperature on solubility. quantify amounts in chemistry using volumetric analysis, the ideal gas equation, and stoichiometry.
+UNIT 3 - How can chemical processes be designed to optimise efficiency?
+UNIT 4 - How are organic compounds categorised, analysed and used? analyse and compare different fuels as energy sources for society explore food in the context of supplying energy in living systems understand the purpose, design and operating principles of galvanic cells, fuel cells, rechargeable cells and electrolytic cells evaluate chemical processes with reference to factors that influence their reaction rates and extent investigate the structures and reactions of carbon-based organic compounds study the metabolism of food and the action of medicines in the body explore how laboratory analysis and various instrumentation techniques can be applied to analyse organic compounds in order to identify them and to ensure product purity